 If you’re looking to brighten up your hair with some highlights, make sure you know the difference between the increasingly popular balayage highlight technique and the traditional foil highlighting technique.
 In big cities, balayage highlights are becoming just as popular as foil highlights.
-The majority of the colors I see in magazines lately were done with a painting technique as well.
+For instance, the majority of the colors I see in magazines lately were done with a painting technique as well.
 Balayage used to be considered a specialty technique, but celebrity hair stylists have made a demand for it by painting many movie star’s hair with sexy, natural-looking balayage highlights.

 Balayage, which is also called hair painting, creates natural looking results because they are painted on the hair, and can be placed throughout the hair in a more natural, artistic pattern.
-Each application is unique.
+Therefore, each application is unique.
 When using foils, you work in a very linear fashion, with the same amount of light from scalp to ends.
 With balayage, you have less color near the scalp, increasing as it goes toward the ends.
-This is how hair highlights naturally.
-The result is a beautiful color with a softer regrowth.
+Because of this the highlights look very natural.
+As a result, the color is beautiful with a softer regrowth.

 Balayage is not always the best option for women with dark brown or black hair, unless your going for a light brown, caramel, or red result.
 To get very dark hair blonde, you need the heat from the foils .
-Sometimes both techniques can be used on a client to create a mix of bold and natural looking highlights.
-Both techniques are important.
+To overcome this, sometimes we can use both techniques to create a mix of bold and natural looking highlights.
+For this reason, both techniques are important.
 They are different and it’s about choosing which one will give you the results you want.

 No matter which method is best for your hair, you need a colorist who is well trained and experienced in both techniques.
 There is a lot of poor quality balayage being done, so it’s important that you ask a lot of questions.
 We can help you find the color you’ve been seeking.
 For a menu of our services, visit our hair color menu.
 For a color consultation, 480-607-6544.